 Bell’s Beach, located along the Great Ocean Road, is the place to be for more advanced surfers.
 Bells Beach is home to Australia’s longest standing surfing competition: The Rip Curl Pro.
 The waves can reach 5m high at times, which provides the ultimate surf conditions for experienced surfers.
 Consequently, this area attracts surfers from around the globe hoping to catch some of the finest waves the world has to offer.
 If you’re not ready to step up your game, simply watch the locals going for it.
 Bells Beach is a prime reason why the Great Ocean Road is a must-visit holiday area.

 Yallingup Beach, WA

 Sure, the Margaret River region produces plenty of world-class wine, but it also hosts some of the best surfing spots Australia has to offer.
 Nestled about 260km south of Perth, Yallingup Beach provides great surf conditions all year round.
 It’s also well-known for its alluring limestone caves that will engross the whole family.

-Visit...When staying at Taunton Farm Holiday Park in Margaret River.
+Visit...When staying at BIG4 Taunton Farm Margaret River.

 Montebello-Barrow Islands Marine Park, WA

 In the north of WA, Montebello-Barrow Islands Marine Park is a sanctuary of more than 250 islands, making it a snorkeller's dream.
 Positioned to the west of the Dampier Archipelago, these limestone islands with immaculate white sandy beaches and the most turquoise of waters provide a fantastic snorkelling and diving experience.
 The marine flora and fauna are sure to dazzle.